Considering a side hustle as an Instacart driver?

 Optional Membership Fees

 Another feature that earns money for Instacart is a subscription type service called Instacart Express.
-Customers can pay $149 annually for a subscription, which gives them free two-hour or scheduled deliveries on orders over $35.

 Revenue is also generated through two types of partnerships.